Taiping Island: Names

 Outside of China and Taiwan, a common name for the island is Itu Aba, which was in use prior to 1946.
-Two different etymological origins have been proposed for this name: that it is a Malay expression meaning "What's that?" (spelled in Itu apa?); or that it is a corruption of Hainanese Widuabe (黃山馬).
+Two different etymological origins have been proposed for this name: that it is a Malay expression meaning "What's that?" (conventionally spelled in Itu apa?); or that it is a corruption of Hainanese: Widuabe (黃山馬).
 Some Western sources including U.S. government publications continue to use "Itu Aba" as the primary designator of the land feature, often with "Taiping" in parentheses.

 The Vietnamese name for the island is Ba Binh (Đảo Ba Bình, 島波平) and the Philippine English name is Ligao Island (or in Filipino/Pulo ng Ligaw).

 During the Japanese occupation of the island 1939–45, the name Nagashima (長島) was used.

 History

 From before the 1870s the island was used by fishermen from Hainan.
 They had a semi-permanent settlement.
 Supplies were shipped from Hainan to the island in exchange for turtle shells.